hiboibrahim/thebookbooth1/README.md

 * As a user I want to be able to add a book to the collection with the relevant information so that other users can view the latest books available in the phone booth library.
 * As a user I want to be able to create an account so that I can view the available books and book details.
 *  As an avid reader I want to be able to browse the available books at The Book Booth before visiting.
-* As a member I want to be able to edit and delete books that I have added so that the books stay up to date.
+* As a user I want to be able to edit and delete books that I have added so that the books stay up to date.
+* As a user I want to explore new books so that I can discover new books to read.
+* As a user I want to be able to read more information about a book so that I can be sure that the book is good choice for me.
+* As an admin I want to be able to moderate the book additions so that I can ensure the books are appropriate and relevant to the users.
+* As a user I want save money on books by borrowing books that myself and my family can enjoy so that we can spend money on other things we value.

 ## Wireframe & Initial Design:
 ### Home Page